waste-of-kindergarten/xpython37-v0.1/python/Doc/using/cmdline.rst

    :option:`-d` multiple times.

-.. envvar:: PYTHONOLDPARSER

-   If this is set to a non-empty string, enable the traditional LL(1) parser.

-   See also the :option:`-X` ``oldparser`` option and :pep:`617`.

-   .. deprecated-removed:: 3.9 3.10

 .. envvar:: PYTHONINSPECT

    If this is set to a non-empty string it is equivalent to specifying the